-Are the kids spending all their time at home thanks to the coronavirus?
-Hop online and learn a thing (or two) from these educational sites!
+Now that we're spending all our time at home thanks to the circuit breaker, why not hop online and learn a thing (or two) from these educational sites?

-In this time of self-isolation and social distancing, we’ve been working from home a lot more and honestly, it’s tough with kids around!
-Some days, we realise it’s much easier to just let the kids watch TV or use the computer to entertain themselves while we work.
+In this circuit breaker time of self-isolation and social distancing, all this working from home is pretty tough with kids around!
+Some days, we realise it’s much easier to just let the little folk watch TV or use the computer to entertain themselves while we smash those deadlines.
 Hey, desperate times call for desperate measures, right?
-Thankfully, the Internet has tons of sites to keep the kids entertained for hours… and these ones are pretty educational, too!
-If you’re in need of some recommendations, read our favourite kid-friendly things to do on the Internet.
+Thankfully, the internet has tons of sites to keep the kids entertained for hours… and these ones we’ve rounded up are pretty educational, too.
+If you’re in need of some recommendations, read our favourite kid-friendly things to do on the internet.

 Bummed to be missing that long-awaited family trip this school break?
 No fret, because the Internet is here to save the day.
 Thanks to Google Maps, you can literally explore the world from the comfort of your couch or bed.
 And why not make a challenge out of it and test the kiddos’ geography by playing GeoGuessr?
 It’s simple: using Google Street View, you’re dropped in the middle of nowhere and have to guess where you are.
 The closer you are to the answer, the more points you get.
 It’s addictive – you’ve been warned.